Section

 Changing the contents of the menu bar user information panel

-block allows you to change the contents of the user information panel in the menu bar.
+The Admin::SECTION['LEFT_SIDEBAR_USER_PANEL'] block allows you to change the contents of the user information panel in the menu bar.

 admin_inject_section(Admin::SECTION['LEFT_SIDEBAR_USER_PANEL'], view('admin::partials.sidebar-user-panel'));